wpears/webmap-training/Readme.md

+#SETUP

+#BACKGROUND
 What's a web app
   -interactive program in browser
+  -page vs. app
+  -Web pages are living programs that can change and be changed at any time.. when this interactivity is the main focus, they are recognized as applications.
+  -wikipedia vs twitter/facebook
+  -do some live examples / live code in some interactivity in a site to show how the web is no longer a document viewer... it's an application platform

-How do browsers work?
+How do browsers work? (explanation of previous wizardry) -overview
-  -overview
-  -Intro to Dev Tools (make dev tools a prereq)
+  -Intro to Dev Tools
   -view source
   -change css in elements pane
   -run JS in the console

-Web pages are living programs that can change and be changed at any time.. when this interactivity is the main focus, they are recognized as applications.
+  Make them do some of this with an example... maybe water.ca.gov

 How does mapping fit in
+  - delta bathymetry catalog
+  - walk through how maps function
+    --Image tiles as basemap
+    --SVG drawn from geometries
+    --Images rendered dynamically and sent over the wire
   - ArcGIS Server API